cc-Mehdi/SSMS-Guide/README.md

 Error Logs: Regularly review SQL Server error logs to identify and address any issues or errors.

+Remember that these tasks are crucial for maintaining the health of your SQL Server environment.
+Regularly perform maintenance tasks and monitor your SQL Server instances to proactively identify and address potential problems.

 ## Integration with Source Control
 ## Extensions and Customization
 ## Tips and Tricks